 Imagine walking into a laboratory – in front of you are two human brains, one male, one female.
 It would not be hard to identify which is which.
 The male brain on the table is about 10% larger than the female brain and has 5% more brain cells.
 That sounds like good news for men, but in terms of pound-for-pound processing, the female brain more than makes up for its disparity in size in other ways.

 For starters, women’s brains are the default for all of us.
 For the first eight weeks of our existence in the womb, we all have a female brain.
 Then genes and sex hormones take over.
-In the case of boys, a huge surge in foetal testosterone results in the destruction of cells in the communication centres of the brain and the growth of cells in the sex and aggression centres.
+In the case of boys, a huge surge in foetal testosterone results in the destruction of cells in the communication centers of the brain and the growth of cells in the sex and aggression centers.
 Meanwhile, the female foetus, devoid of the surge in male hormones, continues to grow unaltered.

 The results are drastically different brains.
 In particular, women’s emerge as superior organs for communication and emotional understanding.
 From an early age, girls display much greater sensitivity to the suffering of others than boys, and in adult life have a far greater ability to under-stand the thoughts and feelings of others.